What Is Creative Financing in Real Estate?

 Creative Financing Explained

-The most basic definition of creative financing is:
+Simply put, the basic definition of creative financing is:

 An unusual or innovative way of structuring a loan to buy real estate.